• Skip to main content

 How to Build Toddler Fine Motor Skills by Using Brayers at the Easel

-Tools to paint with:
+Tools to Paint With

 We start with paint brushes as our toddlers and preschoolers become familiar with the easel.
 However, once they feel comfortable, we substitute the paint brush with other fun tools or objects.